 We know not everyone can give their time, but if you could commit to paying your yearly $25 Panhellenic dues, VAAPA can continue to pay the yearly website fees and help future young ladies be part of this amazing family.
 Dues can be paid online or checks can be mailed to the address provided.

-TO OUR REC WRITERS AND RECRUITMENT CHAIRS FOR ALL OF YOUR TIME AND COMMITMENT!
+TO OUR REFERENCE WRITERS AND RECRUITMENT CHAIRS FOR ALL OF YOUR TIME AND COMMITMENT!

 WHY GO GREEK?